vfarcic/devops24/manuscript/08-jenkins-cd.md

 We can see that the build modified the `image.tag` before it packaged the Chart and pushed it to ChartMuseum.

 The first build of our continuous delivery pipeline was successful.
 However, the whole process is still not finished.
 We are yet to design the process that will allow us to choose which release to deploy to production.
-Even though our goal is to let Jenkins handle deployment to production, we'll leave it aside for a while and first explore how we could do it manually from a terminal.
+Even though our goal is to let Jenkins handle deployments to production, we'll leave it aside for a while and first explore how we could do it manually from a terminal.

 Did I mention that we'll introduce GitOps to the process?

 ## What Is GitOps?

+TODO: Continue

 *Git is the only source of truth.* If you understand that sentence, you understand GitOps.
 Every time we want to apply a change, we need to push a commit to Git.
 Want to change the configuration of your servers?
 Commit a change to Git, and let an automated process propagate it to servers.
 Want to upgrade ChartMuseum?
 Change *requirements.yaml*, and push the change to the *k8s-prod* repository, and let an automated process do the rest.
 Want to review a change before applying it?
 Make a pull request.
 Want to rollback a relese?
 You probably get the point and I can save you from listing hundreds of other "want to" questions.